ReliQuery/hyper-mcp/RUNTIME_CONFIG.md

 - Authentication applies to all HTTPS requests made by plugins, including plugin downloads and runtime API calls.
 - URL matching is case-sensitive and based on string prefix matching.
 - Keyring authentication requires platform-specific keyring services to be available and accessible.
+- Tools not listed in `cross_plugin_tools` remain private to their plugin and cannot be accessed by other plugins.
+- Cross-plugin tool calls are subject to the same security constraints as regular tool calls (allowed_hosts, memory_limit, etc.).